TenzingT-Lama2001/EventSathi-Backend/README.md

-# NestJS-backend-starter
+#Event Sathi backend

-This is a starter code which I will use for most of my project
+This is the backend code for Event Sathi